ansible/ansible/docs/docsite/rst/dev_guide/style_guide/basic_rules.rst

 Prepositional phrases, the combination of a preposition with a noun phrase, are among the worst offenders in making text long and tiresome to read.
 Often, it is possible to replace an entire phrase with a single word.

     Use now instead of at this point in time.
-    Use suddenly instead of all of the sudden.
+    Use suddenly instead of all of a sudden.

 Avoid verbosity
 ------------------------------------